 About Riverside Cemetery District

 Riverside Cemetery District sits on 24 beautiful acres in Cody, Wyoming.
 Located on the highway to Yellowstone National Park's east entrance, Riverside Cemetery has been established since the early 1930's.
-Cody, Wyoming was founded in the early 1900's by Colonel William F. "Buffalo Bill" Cody and ever since has been a growing tourist town.
+Cody, Wyoming was founded in 1896 by Colonel William F. "Buffalo Bill" Cody and ever since has been a growing tourist town.

 The Riverside Cemetery District is a special district of the government and is made up of six board members who are elected for 4-year terms.